aopell/SchoologyPlus/README.md

 - Classes are sorted by period
 - Grades are displayed when classes are collapsed
-- Course icons for many courses
+- Course icons for many courses (can be disabled)

 ![Assume Grade](https://i.imgur.com/jzf9VR7.png)
 - Ability to assume letter grades based on percentage when a class doesn't have a grading scale specified (can be disabled)